goblinfactory/Draki/backlog.md

 # Alan's Backlog & random thoughts - notes

+## unsorted

+- add ability to select options from <Input> based dropdowns!
+New in html 5 (vueJs) Googling this suggests having to use ugly Arrow keys and presses??

 ## proposed [1.4.0] busy

 - `?? to be defined` : Some means of avoiding the lengthy delay associated with disabling StickySessions. e.g. can we make the driver non static, so that we have multiple test runner sessions?